danielturek/nimble-vibass-2019/logistics.md

 In summary, here are the steps.

-1. Install compiler tools on your system. <a href="https://r-nimble.org/download" target="_blank">https://r-nimble.org/download</a> has more details on how to install *Rtools* on Windows and how to install the command line tools of *Xcode* on a Mac.
+1. Install compiler tools on your system. <a href="https://r-nimble.org/download" target="_blank" style="color: blue">https://r-nimble.org/download</a> has more details on how to install *Rtools* on Windows and how to install the command line tools of *Xcode* on a Mac.
 2. Install the *nimble* package from CRAN.

-More details can also be found in Section 4 of the <a href="http://r-nimble.org/manuals/NimbleUserManual.pdf" target="_blank">NIMBLE User Manual</a>.
+More details can also be found in Section 4 of the <a href="http://r-nimble.org/manuals/NimbleUserManual.pdf" target="_blank" style="color: blue">NIMBLE User Manual</a>.

 For some of the later examples we'll discuss, you'll need version 0.8.0 (new on CRAN as of June 2019).